 To install NumPy, we strongly recommend using a scientific Python distribution.
-If you're looking for the full instructions for installing NumPy on your operating system, you can find all of the details here.
+If you're looking for the full instructions for installing NumPy on your operating system, see Installing NumPy.

 If you already have Python, you can install NumPy with:

 conda install numpy